Lorenzo-Lyons/DART/Lab_instructions_for_DART/README.md

   </tr>
 </table>

-3. The batteris that supply the JetsonNano onboard the DART are charged

-3. Charge the motor battery (before use).
-4. Power on the Jetson.
+5. Power on the Jetson.
 5. Turn on the ESC and set the reference voltage to a **0-throttle** value.
 6. Connect the car to a screen and configure Wi-Fi (should already be working in the lab).
    - **User:** `jetson`